reisir/tools/README.md

 Place this in `user/plugins/editor/editor.php`, in the `onPluginsInitialized()` function, after it does the `isAdmin()` check.
 Check the [[commit]](https://github.com/reisir/tools/commit/8cc4f2f8b757a7f416f40e2448c05eb826c2e083#diff-e6d5beb6b8e50de531acdad73dac93c272a46e62b9bce55835cf50904666b29aR172-R176) if you need to.

-### CSS to fix a bunch of unnecessary overflow showing up in the admin panel
+### Editor plugin CSS fix

+The Editor plugin also makes a bunch of stuff in the admin panel break styling wise.
+This is most apparent by a ton of scrollbars appearing on almost every page.

-You can put this in the Custom CSS in the Admin plugins Customization tab.
+You can put this fix in the Custom CSS in the Admin plugins Customization tab.

 ```css
 /* Fix hover top hints causing overflow */